 This ancient Chinese technique involves inserting small needles into specific points in the body.
 Acupuncture is known to redirect energy flow and help alleviate pain.
 This is especially helpful for those with diabetic neuropathies.

 Even though it’s generally safe, there’s a risk of possible nerve damage and infection.
 That’s why you should rely on a licensed acupuncturist.

 Massage therapy is extremely useful for people with diabetes.
-It relaxes the body, reduces stress, anxiety, and sometimes even blood pressure.
+It relaxes the body, reduces stress, Eating Well, and sometimes even blood pressure.
 These benefits improve your overall wellbeing and surely help the treatment of diabetes.

 However, you shouldn’t replace any diabetes medication with massage therapy.
 Use it only as a complementary treatment.

 Certain studies suggest massage can improve blood sugar levels in children with type 1 diabetes.
 However, scientists need more studies to confirm this discovery.
 Also, one 1973 study showed massages have the potential to alleviate diabetic neuropathy symptoms.